Tyler Hoffman, Professor, Chair, and Interim Undergraduate Program Coordinator

 Web: https://oldenglishpoetry.camden.rutgers.edu/

-Aaron is an Associate Professor at Rutgers University-Camden, where they study medieval English literature and culture.
+Ophelia is an Associate Professor at Rutgers University-Camden, where they study medieval English literature and culture.
 Their first book, Political Appetites: Food in Medieval English Romance, studies food and cooking in medieval English romance, primarily as they are used to discuss political theory.
-Aaron’s current project questions the way that Old English poetry is translated and how that stagnates innovation and impedes inclusivity in the field.
+Ophelia’s current project questions the way that Old English poetry is translated and how that stagnates innovation and impedes inclusivity in the field.
 This approach informs their translations and brings in queer theory, translation theory, glitch, hip hop, & affective studies alongside more traditional methods such as codicology, linguistics, and historicisms.
-Aaron’s teaching involves the interplay between medieval and modern, demonstrating what sophisticated knowledge of the Middle Ages can reveal to our contemporary world.
+Ophelia’s teaching involves the interplay between medieval and modern, demonstrating what sophisticated knowledge of the Middle Ages can reveal to our contemporary world.
 They are eager to work with students interested in pursuing their own independent research.

 Debra Hudasko, Department Secretary